ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 ##### Syntax
 {: numbered="false" toc="exclude"}

-An array selector is a union element which selects zero or more elements of an array node.
+An array selector selects zero or more elements of an array node.
 An array selector takes the form of an index, which selects at most one element, or a slice, which selects zero or more elements.